Hitomi Kuroki: Entertainment business

 In her first leading role on film, she was cast in Keshin (released 1986) based on the original story by novelist Junichi Watanabe, directed by Yōichi Higashi.
-It grabbed grabbed public attention for her nude scenes, partly due to the fact she was a former Takarasienne.
-She won a best new actress prize for her role in the film at the annual Japan Academy Film Prizes.
+It grabbed public attention for her nude scenes, partly due to the fact she was a former Takarasienne.
+She won a best new actress prize for her role in the film at annual Japan Academy Film Prizes.
 Appearance in NHK Asadora series (1986) builds her popularity.

 She continued to play suspense drama an other roles.
 In 1997, she starred in Shitsurakuen or Lost Paradise also an adaptation of the Watanabe Junichi novel A Lost Paradise, and directed by Yoshimitsu Morita.
 The title became a buzzword and a social phenomenon, with Kuroki winning the Japanese Academy's best actress prize.

-In 1990, she was married, with a daughter born in 1998.
+She got married in 1990 and gave birth to a daughter in 1998.

-She was the 1999 and 2000 emcee for the Japan Record Awards ceremony, aired on TBS.
+She was the emcee for the Japan Record Awards ceremony in 1999 and 2000 which aired on TBS.

 She played the lead distressed mother in the 2002 film adaptation of the horror story Dark Water directed by Hideo Nakata of Ring fame.